DylanTombs/Notes/Interview Prep/Hireview IB.md

 My experiences at DeepLearnHS and Collaborative Conveyancy—**translating technical complexity into clear value for clients**—confirmed that my skills are best applied in a client-facing, advisory role.
 Investment banking is where I can merge this analytical depth with strategic thinking to deliver tangible impact for clients.

 ---

+### Why are you interested in Market Research?

+What excites me about a career in **Global Research** is the role it plays in connecting data, markets, and decision-making.
+Research is at the heart of helping clients understand complex signals and turn them into actionable insights, and I’ve always been motivated by that challenge of making sense of this uncertainty within markets.

+In my academic work, I’ve had the chance to explore research projects that mirror this.
+For example, I built a **quantum-enhanced portfolio optimiser** using a Variational Quantum Eigensolver to identify optimal asset allocations.
+A big part of the project was benchmarking it against classical methods, testing its robustness, and understanding not just when it works, but why.
+That experience taught me how to approach problems methodically, evaluate trade-offs, and deliver research that is transparent and reproducible — qualities that are just as important in financial research.

+Beyond university, I reinforced this at **DeepLearnHS**, where I worked with AI engineers to translate a proprietary model into an investor-ready demo.
+That meant simplifying technical complexity without losing accuracy, ensuring the end result was not only correct but also clear and compelling to clients.
+To me, that’s exactly what great research does — it bridging the gap of technical complexity with clarity and trust.

+So for me, **Global Research is the ideal fit** — it combines the analytical depth I enjoy with the responsibility of generating insights that clients can actually use to make decisions.
+It’s that intersection of innovation and impact that makes me excited to pursue this path with ___.

 ## Tell me about a time you had to learn something new quickly.